-Aylin Gökmen is a director, producer and editor from Valais and a member of SWAN’s Executive Committee.
+Aylin Gökmen is a director, producer and editor from Valais and is a member of SWAN’s Executive Committee.

 After earning a BA in Arts from the University of Lausanne, she was awarded a scholarship to study Documentary Filmmaking in the DocNomads Master’s Programme (Portugal, Belgium, Hungary).
 In 2019, she did an internship at the Documentary Campus Foundation (Germany); as an Assistant Coordinator, she took part in the organization of numerous workshops and industry events for audiovisual professionals.